Neutral / cushion / high arch

 Reebok Zig Pulse SE size and fit

-The Reebok Zig Pulse SE is available in standard running shoe measurements.
+The special edition of the Reebok Zig Pulse is available in standard running shoe measurements.
 Male and female runners who are interested will be able to get their pair using their usual size preferences.
 The same goes for the width.
 It is available in B – medium and D – medium.

 The outsole of the shoe is an extension of the ZigTech midsole.
 The zigzag design of the platform creates deep crevices on the outsole.
 These function as flex lines, allowing the outsole to move together with the runner and maintaining optimum flexibility.

 Key areas are covered with carbon rubber.
 The material is a type of rubber that car tires are also made of.
 It is tough and sturdy which is why it is used in most running shoe outsoles.
 Aside from this, it also delivers the right amount of traction on common surfaces.

 The Reebok Zig Pulse SE has the ZigTech midsole technology.
 In 2010, this midsole design was created to recycle runners’ energy from each stride.
 The sole’s unique geometric shape was designed to absorb the force garnered by the heel upon landing.
 Next, it sends a wave of energy along the length of the platform that will help runners propel forward with minimal effort.
 This technology supplies superior cushioning, shock attenuation, and enough energy return.

 The upper is made up of a lightweight mesh material that’s sufficiently breathable.
 It reduces hot spots, and it keeps the foot cool while running.
 The mesh also has elastic characteristics, so it adapts to the runner’s foot shape, enveloping it snuggly without the feeling of constriction.